robschick/lessonCode/lesson4.md

 You should see nothing!
 How do we connect to github then?
 Follow these steps:

-1. Go to github and make a new empty repo using the same name as the one on your computer (you can use different names, but let's keep it simple for now).
+1. Go to github and make a new _empty_ repo using the same name as the one on your computer (you can use different names, but let's keep it simple for now).
 2. Copy the url of the repo - using the ssh option
 3. Add the remote locally
 4. Verify the connections
 5. Push the changes.

-Let's see that:
+Let's see these steps in action:

 ![](images/repo.png)